Andybird88/CV/README.md

 I love watching the NFL (American football) and I'm a big fan of the Tennessee Titans.
 I've been to wembley to watch over 10 of the London games and have been to New York to watch a game too.
 I also love building lego and have built some of the most challenging sets over the years.
-I also enjoy playing trading card games and go to regular events.
-Enjoy walks in nature and spending time with friends and family.
+I also enjoy playing the pokemon trading card game and go to regular events.
+I recently went to a regional event in Liverpool and finished in the top 64 which included players from all over europe.
+I Enjoy walks in nature and spending time with friends and family.